openmobilehub/omh-maps/README.md

 3. Save and [sync Project with Gradle Files](https://developer.android.com/studio/build#sync-files).
 4. Now you can select a build variant.
 To change the build variant Android Studio uses, do one of the following:
-   - Select "Build" > "Select Build Variant..." in the menu.
+   - Select `Build` > `Select Build Variant...` in the menu.
-   - Select "View" > "Tool Windows" > "Build Variants" in the menu.
+   - Select `View` > `Tool Windows` > `Build Variants` in the menu.
-   - Click the "Build Variants" tab on the tool window bar.
+   - Click the `Build Variants` tab on the tool window bar.

 5. You can select any of the 3 variants for the `:Maps-starter-sample`:
-   - "singleBuild" variant builds for GMS (Google Mobile Services) and Non-GMS devices without changes to the code.(Recommended)
+   - `singleBuild` variant builds for GMS (Google Mobile Services) and Non-GMS devices without changes to the code.(Recommended)
-   - "gms" variant  builds for devices that has GMS (Google Mobile Services).
+   - `gms` variant  builds for devices that has GMS (Google Mobile Services).
-   - "nongms" variant builds for devices that doesn't have GMS (Google Mobile Services).
+   - `nonGms` variant builds for devices that doesn't have GMS (Google Mobile Services).

-6. Open "maps-starter-sample" module-level `MainApplication` class and add the required imports below the package name.
+6. Open `maps-starter-sample` module-level `MainApplication` class and add the required imports below the package name.
 The file is in the same level as the `MainActivity`:

    ```kotlin
    import com.omh.android.maps.api.factories.OmhMapProvider